Class of 2018

 Shachi Pandya, M.D.

 Dr. Shachi Pandya was born in India and grew up in California.
 She received a BS in Microbiology from San Francisco State University and her medical degree from University of Sint Eustatius School of Medicine.
-Dr. Pandya is a member of the American Academy of Family Physicians, Phi Delta Epsilon International Medical Fraternity and American Medical Student Association.
+Dr. Pandya is a member of the American Academy of Family Physicians, Phi Delta Epsilon International Medical Fraternity.
 She has participated in extensive research in cardiovascular medicine and has coauthored several peer-reviewed medical journal articles and abstracts.
 She was also involved in a clinical research project on depression which was presented to the American Academy of Family Physicians in October 2014.
 Her hobbies include yoga, cooking (trying new recipes), classical art, and spending time with family and friends.